MarkDownX/markdownx.github.io/README.md

 ```
 Underlined __text is wrapped__ by double underscores.
 ```
-Striked text is wrapped by double hyphens:
+Striked text is wrapped by double hyphens or `~` characters:

 ```
 Striked --text is wrapped-- by double hyphens.